Mr. Eric Carlson

 GTT Core Units

 - Students trace the history, development, and influence of automation and robotics.
 They learn about mechanical systems, energy transfer, machine automation and computer control systems.
-Students acquire knowledge and skills in problem solving, teamwork collaboration and innovation.
+Students acquire knowledge and skills in problem solving, teamwork collaboration and innovation using VEX robotics kits.

-- This unit uses solid modeling software (a sophisticated mathematical technique for representing solid objects) as part of the design process.
+- This unit uses solid modeling software (AutoDesk Inventor) as part of the design process.
+Students will use the modeling software to produce solutions on a 3D printer.
 Utilizing this design approach, students understand how design influences their lives.
 Students also learn sketching techniques and use descriptive geometry as a component of design, measurement and computer modeling.
 Students brainstorm, research, develop ideas, create models, test and evaluate design ideas and communicate solutions.

-- Students will explore and learn foundational skills for computer science by focusing on creativity and the design process as they create their own basic apps using MIT App Inventor.
-In addition, students will venture into text programming through Python, and develop an app and video game which will build computational thinking and problem solving skills.
+- Students will explore and learn foundational skills for computer science by focusing on creativity and the design process as they create their own basic programs using Python.
 This course is a great opportunity for students to explore the computer science field and create computer programs and video games that can be deployed on digital devices.